ondra-m/ruby-spark/README.md

 Apache Spark™ is a fast and general engine for large-scale data processing.

-This Gem allows you use Spark functionality on Ruby.
+This Gem allows the use Spark functionality on Ruby.

 > Word count in Spark's Ruby API